 As part of art lessons, pupils draw, paint and sculpt as well as having the opportunity to use and develop other art and craft techniques.
 We want our pupils to develop and master their techniques so we encourage children to practise a particular skill over a series a lessons.
 This gives children the opportunity to critique and evaluate their work with their peers thus increasing not only artistic, but also personal progression.

 It is important as children enter a global world that they have an understanding of the world around them.
 Our geography lessons aim to promote the understanding of the physical world and the impact humans have on the environment.
 Children develop an understanding of different places and locations around the world as well as developing their field work skills through outside investigations, both within the locality and further afield.
-We use the 'Connected Geography' scheme of work.

 All children are encouraged to take pride in their handwriting and presentation of their work.
 Pupils are taught handwriting discretely at specific times throughout the week to ensure that they learn to join their writing neatly and consistently.
 In Foundation Stage and KS1, it also forms part of the daily RWInc lesson.
 There is an opportunity to gain a pen licence when the class teacher is satisfied that all writing work is of a high standard.

 We use the Historical Association's scheme of work for primary history.

 In Key Stage 1, we teach children the basics of history put into the context of their own lives, including changes within living memory and those which are not.
 Pupils are also taught to be aware of the history of their local surroundings as well as finding out about different important figures in history.